kontaktio/kontakt-ios-sdk/README.md

 ## Installing the iOS SDK

-To use the Kontakt.io SDK in your project, the minimum deployment target must be iOS 12.0.
+To use the Kontakt.io SDK in your project, the minimum deployment target must be iOS 13.0.
+You must also manually integrate [CBORCoding dependency](https://github.com/SomeRandomiOSDev/CBORCoding.git) v1.4.0 to fix linking errors.

 ### SPM